-- Doctors in public facilities are poorly compensated vs. the private sector and higher-quality NGO facilities. - Many in public facilities supplement their income by also practicing in private clinics, sometimes during public hospital working hours - Nurses appear to earn more in public facilities, but this accounts for temporary payments they must make to officials who helped them get their positions
+- Doctors in public facilities are much less compensated vs. the private sector and higher-quality NGO facilities. - Many in public facilities supplement their income by also practicing in private clinics, sometimes during public hospital working hours - Nurses appear to earn more in public facilities, but these facilities have severe nursing shortages and some lack in transparency as to actual salaries.